-The traumatic legacy of the 1921 Tulsa Race Massacre is still a healing wound in our community, with the ongoing unearthing of Black victims, and the deliberate dismantling of the oncethriving Greenwood community still beina felt throughout the city, particularly majority-Black in north Tulsa.
-While there has been а concerted effort to revitalize Greenwood in recent years, Tulsa continues to have a deeply ingrained history of racial inequality, as evidenced by the significant discrepancy in wealth and life expectancy between north Tulsa and majority-White south Tulsa, the disproportionate as well as involvement of Tulsans of color in the justice system.
-This historical trauma, ongoing discrimination, and unequal involvement in the justice system all contribute to a heightened risk of poverty, homelessness, or housing
+The traumatic legacy of the 1921 Tulsa Race Massacre is still a healing wound in community, our with the ongoing unearthing of Black victims, and the deliberate dismantling of the oncethriving Greenwood community still being felt throughout the city, particularly in majority-Black north Tulsa.
+While there has been a concerted effort to revitalize Greenwood in recent years, Tulsa continues to have a deeply ingrained history of racial inequality, as evidenced by the significant discrepancy in wealth and life expectancy between north Tulsa and majority-White south Tulsa, as well as disproportionate involvement of the Tulsans of color in the justice system.
+This historical trauma, ongoing discrimination, and unequal involvement in the justice system all contribute to a heightened risk of poverty, homelessness, or housing insecurity.